Ibrahim Ba: Djurgårdens IF

-Return to A.C.
-Milan
+Return to AC Milan

 At the start of 2007 Ba returned to Italy to train with Serie C2 team Varese to help with his fitness.
-In June 2007, after traveling to Athens together with the A.C.
-Milan squad to attend the UEFA Champions League final in which they defeated English Premier League side Liverpool, Ba agreed to a one-year contract with Milan.
+In June 2007, after traveling to Athens together with the AC Milan squad to attend the UEFA Champions League final in which they defeated English Premier League side Liverpool, Ba agreed to a one-year contract with Milan.

 At the conclusion of the 2007–08 season, in which he made only one appearance in the Coppa Italia as a substitute on the bench, he retired from the game as a player and became a scout for Milan in Africa.

 International career

 Ba won eight caps for the France national team between 1997 and 1998, and scored two goals.
 His two goals came in friendlies against Portugal and South Africa.